Peter McWilliams, Ph.D.

 Chief Executive Officer

-Dr. McWilliams currently serves as Chief Executive Officer and is also a Managing Director with Sanderling Ventures.
-He has more than twenty years experience in biomedical research and management.
-He works actively with Sanderling portfolio companies often as a key member of the founding management team.
-Prior to joining Sanderling, Dr. McWilliams worked at Genentech, as a Product Manager in Oncology Commercial Development.
-Prior to that he was an Associate with Booz & Co (now PwC) in San Francisco and prior to that he worked for Oxford Molecular.
+Dr. McWilliams is the CEO of Glycomine.
+He was previously a Managing Director at Sanderling Ventures where he was responsible for its investment in Actimis Pharmaceuticals and, as CEO, led the company into the clinic and through to a successful exit via an acquisition by Boehringer Ingelheim.
+Prior to joining Sanderling, Dr. McWilliams worked at Genentech where, as a Product Manager in Oncology Commercial Development, he managed a pipeline of oncology products in pre-clinical and clinical development including the anti-angiogenesis therapeutic, Avastin®.
+Prior to that he was an Associate with Booz & Co (now PwC) in San Francisco where he focused on consulting projects for major US and International life science companies.
+Prior to that he worked for Oxford Molecular, one of the first companies in the field of rational drug design and bio-informatics.
 Dr. McWilliams received an M.B.A. from Columbia Business School, where he was an R.C.
 Kopf Fellow and was elected to Beta Gamma Sigma.
 He received a Ph.D. and M.A. in Chemistry from Princeton University where he received a Hugh Scott Taylor fellowship.
 He received a B.A. in Natural Sciences from Cambridge University.

 Teppei Shirakura, Ph.D.